Garberchov/GARBER_INSTITUTE/INDEPENDENT_STUDY/outline.md

 		- III.2.a.a: Case Study on the Marshall Plan, and how it was a success.
 			- II.2.a.a.i: Caveat that the Marshall Plan was between nations, not an internal wealth transfer which is what this would be.
 			- II.2.a.a.ii: Caveat that the Marshall Plan was a short-term wealth transfer, not something that was a continuous mechanism of wealth transfer.
-		- III.2.a.b: How would the world government ensure that the wealth drain on the wealthy areas is not permanent, and that the poorer areas of the world are able to become self-sufficient and self-sustaining?
-			- III.2.a.b.i: Case Study on the failures of foreign aid in Africa, and how the world government would have to avoid these failures.
-		- III.2.a.c: If a wealth drain is necessary, what would be the highest priority/return on investment(not for businesses, but for the long-term stability of the world government) areas to invest in?
-			- III.2.a.c.i: Case Study on the Post-WWII Japanese economic miracle, and where the greatest growth was relative to the investment.
- - III.2.b: How would the world government ensure that the poorer areas of the world are not exploited by the richer areas of the world, or by large conglomerates in a second "Scramble for Africa"?
-Is this something that can be structurally built in and prevented, or must it be policed on a case-by-case basis?
-	- III.2.b.a: Case study on large oil companies in Nigeria and the Congo(and others if found in research) and how they have limited the development of the countries they are in.
-	- III.2.b.b: Case study on the Banana Republics of Central America, and how they were exploited by large companies.
+			- II.2.a.a.iii: Caveat that the Marhshall Plan was also a counter to the Soviet Union, and not just a humanitarian/developmental effort.
+		- III.2.a.b: Outline a 2nd Marshall Plan, but for the world as a whole, but how the most effective thing will be the implementation of strong institutions and the opening of barriers, not direct wealth transfer.
- - III.2.c: How would a mass flight of human capital from the poorer areas of the world to the richer areas of the world be prevented, if it should be prevented at all?
+ - III.2.b: How would a mass flight of human capital from the poorer areas of the world to the richer areas of the world be prevented, if it should be prevented at all?
 	 - III.2.c.a: Case Study on the "brain drain" from wealthy places like Ireland, and poorer nations like India to the United States.
 	 - III.2.c.b: Should it be prevented?
+Is there value in preventing it?

 III.3: Discussion of taxation structures, and how to balance them against huge regional differences in both income AND cost of living.
  - III.3.a: Finland vs USA vs Canada taxation and government spending.